Loading...

 • Create more waste

-Reusable face masks for children can be made at home from cotton (old t-shirts) and could be an interesting project for both parent and child.
-They can be customized in terms of fabric, colours, designs and size.
+Reusable face masks for children can be made at home from cotton (old t-shirts).
+This could be an interesting project for both parent and child.
+They can be customized in terms of fabric, colours, designs, and size.

-The best thing about a cloth face mask for kids is that this could prove more cost effective because it allows multiple usage by washing.
-Attention should then be paid to how the hygiene is kept during the wear, removal and washing the mask.
+The best thing about a cloth face mask for kids is that it could prove more cost-effective because it allows multiple usages by washing.
+Attention should then be paid to how hygiene is maintained during the mask’s wear, removal, and washing.

 The advantages of reusable face masks for kids: